msaraiva/docker-alpine/dockerfiles/elixir/1.0.5/README.md

 Elixir is a dynamic, functional language designed for building scalable and maintainable applications.

-Image size: **29.53 MB**
+Image size: **21.44 MB**

 See [Erlang/Elixir on Alpine Linux](https://github.com/msaraiva/alpine-erlang) to learn more about creating **minimal Erlang/Elixir docker images with Alpine Linux**.

 > **Notice:** This image does not contain git, wget, rebar or hex.
-If you need to download dependencies or compile anything, see [msaraiva/elixir-dev](https://registry.hub.docker.com/u/msaraiva/elixir-dev/)
+If you need to download dependencies, see [msaraiva/elixir-dev](https://registry.hub.docker.com/u/msaraiva/elixir-dev/)

 The following packages are pre-installed:

 - erlang + dependencies
-- erlang-inets
-- erlang-ssl
-- erlang-public-key
-- erlang-asn1
-- erlang-sasl
-- erlang-erl-interface
+- erlang-crypto
-- erlang-dev
+- erlang-syntax-tools
 - elixir

 > **Notice:** In order to keep images as compact as possible, Erlang libraries for Alpine Linux are split into many different packages.
 The full list of Erlang packages available can be found [here](http://pkgs.alpinelinux.org/packages?package=erlang%25&repo=all&arch=x86_64)